heudiasyc/Evidential-neural-network-for-lymphoma-segmentation/README.md

 ## Train ENN-UNet with k-means initialization (the same for RBF-UNet):
 - First, train a baseline UNet model (here we provide a pretained baseline UNet model in ./pre-trained_model/ )
 - Second, indicate the path to the pre-traind UNet model (TRAINING-ENN_step1.py line 109)
-- Third, run the following code to train ENN by fixing UNet (activate lines 265-266 in unet_enn.py)
+- Third, run the following code to train ENN-UNet by fixing UNet (activate lines 265-266 in unet_enn.py)
 ```bash
 python TRAINING-ENN_step1.py
 ```